EldonGabriel/eldongabriel.github.io/_posts/2025-07-13-applying-least-privilege.md

 ## <center>Reflection & Next Steps</center>

-TThis exercise improved my understanding of access control and risk reduction.
+This exercise improved my understanding of access control and risk reduction.
 I will continue to apply the principle of least privilege in system configurations and explore more advanced access control models.